Awakening Our Gifts Part 1: The Face of Our Challenge

 Like many people, I had a number of issues that required attention.
 I chose to work on these issues by exploring and hopefully understand the nature of myself.
 Hence, I used my awareness to help me solve many of them (of course a number remain).
 As the years went on I came to understand that sharing experiences alone, while helpful for potentially opening doors in people’s minds, was not as helpful for others as more detailed explanations could be.
 To provide such explanations meant I needed to exploring energy dynamics in far more detail.

 Over the years, many people who knew little about me found out or heard that I am a spiritual person or even “psychic”.
 They have asked me questions or challenged me about it as in the story I shared above.
 I should say that the term psychic is not one I am fond for several reasons.
-It comes with a significant baggage, is used as umbrella term for everything that is not based on physical realities and so is too vague a sense to be either helpful or accurate, and often comes with the idea that there are those who are psychic and those who are not.
+It comes with a significant baggage, one used as umbrella term for everything that is not based on physical realities.
+It also is too vague a sense to be helpful or accurate, and often comes with the idea that there are those who are psychic and those who are not.

 The baggage I refer to comes from my discussions with people of all beliefs over the years.
 A great many people in the western world see psychic awareness and gifts as impossible or an illusion and those that believe they have it have deluded in some fashion.
 Yet others believe that there is something inherently wrong or evil about it or that psychics are not only manipulative but opportunists who take advantage of people.
-The irony is that everyone is psychic to one degree or another, even those who misunderstand it.
+There are such people; however, the truth is everyone is psychic to one degree or another, even those who do not understand or have mistaken notions about it.

 That said, the term psychic is one we have become accustomed to as a label for awareness that transcends our physical senses.
 Attitudes towards “psychism” are gradually shifting as more and more people start to take a spiritual approach to life.
 Religion can lead to disillusionment due to such things as the lack of consistency in doctrine or their tendency to stifle exploration beyond the bounds of tenants.
 Further, reliance only on science, what can be objectively proven, can leave people feeling empty and disconnected while others find it leads to uncertainty as it does not provide explanations for experiences that go beyond what science can account for.

 The reality is that everyone is psychic though many are not aware of where and how it manifests in their lives and they are not able to do it consciously or regularly enough to notice.
 We are all aware beyond our five senses.
 The primary difference between those who are psychic and those who are not is that the former have an inherent conscious awareness of their abilities.
-They do not have to try to be aware of such things; they merely are as a matter of course.
+They do not have to try to be aware of such things; they merely are as a matter of course and use it in various ways.

 “Our natural intuition, empathy and general connectivity to the world around us suffers during the process of growing up.
 Adults tend to make decisions based on facts alone, and typically trust only objectively verifiable intuition, these are notions supported by some form of evidence.
 The expectation becomes one where we are to have reasons for anything and everything we do.
 Living this way takes the adventure out of life and replaces it with a predictable sanctuary from experiences.